OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 ![Octopus 2021 Q1](release-2021-q1.png)

-We're pleased to announce that Octopus 2021 Q1 is generally available.
+We're pleased to announce that our Octopus 2021 Q1 release is generally available.

-This release brings together two exciting features for Linux fans that allow you to self-host Octopus Server on Linux and run the Tentacle agent on ARM and ARM64 hardware.
-Anyone who uses Octopus Deploy will benefit from the new Search and API key features.
+This update brings together two exciting features for Linux users that allow you to self-host Octopus Server on Linux and run the Tentacle agent on ARM and ARM64 hardware.
+We joined the [Linux Foundation](https://www.linuxfoundation.org/en/join/members/) in 2020, and we care deeply about making DevOps automation excellent on both Windows and Linux platforms.
+Octopus Cloud usesour Linux Docker image to power the deployments for thousands of customers.
+It a stable and secure platform for all your deployment and runbook automation!

+This release also includes new Search and API key management features that anyone who uses Octopus Deploy will benefit from.

 * **[Octopus Server Linux Docker image RTW](blog/2021-03/octopus-release-2021-q1/index.md#octopus-server-linux-docker-image)**.
 Our Linux container is ready for production workloads with full support.
 * **[Tentacle for ARM/ARM64](blog/2021-03/octopus-release-2021-q1/index.md#tentacle-for-arm-arm64)**.
 Octopus Tentacle now supports ARM and ARM64 hardware.
 * **[Global Search](blog/2021-03/octopus-release-2021-q1/index.md#global-search)**.
 Navigate Octopus faster and find resources and settings more easily.
 * **[API keys](blog/2021-03/octopus-release-2021-q1/index.md#api-key-management)**.
 We've added improvements to API key management including key expiration and improved audit log tracking.
+* **[Over 30 additional improvements and bug fixes](https://octopus.com/downloads/whatsnew/2020.6)**.
+This release includes additional customer driven enhancements and fixes to make running Octopus a better experience.

 ## Included in the Q1 release